xyfeng/average_portrait/README.md

 # Average Portrait
-Uses openCV and Dlib to automatically align portraits in python, average the portraits using p5.js
+Uses openCV and dlib to automatically align portraits in python, average the portraits using processing & p5.js

 Portrait Average